XpressAI/xai-llm-server/README.md

-# OpenAI compatible LLM Server
+# Popular AI company compatible LLM Server

 This is a very simple Flask application that provides an OpenAI compatible API for other large language models.